nelson92/project-one/README.md

-The QTRO: A Comprehensive News Aggregator
+# The QTRO: A Comprehensive News Aggregator

 We created a website that collects current news articles from multiple sources, as well as provides real-time NFL scores and displays interesting number facts, displaying them all in one place in an easy-to-use format.
 The QTRO will also save all of your favorite number facts in a simple, intuitive format.

-- Our motiviation - to create an application with an interface to collect news articles from various sources, stay up to date on NFL scores and learn a new interesting fact about numbers
+- Our motivation - to create an application with an interface to collect news articles from various sources, stay up to date on NFL scores and learn a new interesting fact about numbers

 - Why did you build this project? - To provide users an up-to-date source of news, scores and facts that gathers from multiple sources in real-time.